TheArturthur/CoppermindScraper/Cosmere/Avatar.md

 Investing in a world will produce numerous effects, most notably the creation of an Invested Art tied to the Shard.
 While a Shard doesn't have complete control over how the Invested Art functions or what it does, it can manipulate its mechanics to an extent.
 Moreover, the presence of a Shard leads to the formation of a [[Perpendicularity\|Perpendicularity]], a well of the Shard's Investiture that pierces all three [[Realmatic Theory\|Realms]], allowing for Realmatic transfer and [[Worldhopping\|worldhopping]].
 The Shard's Investiture can also manifest directly in the world in other ways; examples of such manifestations are [[Atium\|atium]] and [[Lerasium\|lerasium]] on [[Scadrial\|Scadrial]], the [[Tears of Edgli\|Tears of Edgli]] on [[Nalthis\|Nalthis]], or the many [[Spren\|spren]] of [[Roshar\|Roshar]].
 The core of being through which the power flows, that is, the Vessel, is described as a mere focus or hub for the omnipresent power of the Shard.
 Shards can be combined and intermingled with one another, which changes the Intent and effects how the Shard influences the world and the Vessel holding it.
 One can theoretically combine every Shard in one Vessel in order to recreate Adonalsium.
 But other theories posit that doing so would destroy the Vessel, and still others posit that it cannot be done.
+Shards are, as forces of nature, not inherently bound by the moral standards of sapient societies.
+Therefore, they are not definable as good or evil.
+This morality inapplicability influences the Vessels.
 The power that makes up a Shard was originally part of Adonalsium, and thus predates the Shattering.
 Upon the Shattering, all Investiture that made up Adonalsium was split between the sixteen Shards.

 #### Intent